MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disable-PSRemoting.md

 The output shows that only remote users are denied access to the configurations.
 Members of the Administrators group on the local computer are allowed to use the session configurations.
-The output also shows that the command affects all PSCore session configurations that includes the user-created WithProfile session configuration.
+The output also shows that the command affects all PowerShell session configurations that includes the user-created WithProfile session configuration.

 The third command uses the `Enable-PSRemoting` cmdlet to re-enable remote access to all session configurations on the computer.
 The command uses the **Force** parameter to suppress all user